-Stellar mass determination is most accurately determined for eclipsing binaries including one of whose orbital velocity can be determined by astrometry and/or the Doppler effects of the radial velocity.
+Stellar mass determination is most accurately determined for eclipsing binaries, if one of the pair's whose orbital velocity can be determined by astrometry and/or the Doppler effects of the radial velocity.
 From the velocity (or directly by astrometry), the size of the orbit can be determined, and once the period of the orbit is determined, the total mass can be determined, by Kepler's observations and Newton's theory of gravity:

 R³ M ∝ —— P²